 Wood also produces minimal CO2 and greenhouse gas emissions.
 In comparison, the global steel industry as a whole is responsible for 7.2% of total global greenhouse gas emissions (ourworldindata.org).
 To quantify, that is an estimated 3.5 billion tonnes of greenhouse gasses a year as of 2016.
-Global greenhouse emissions for concrete production are an estimated 1.4 billion tonnes a year.
+Global greenhouse emissions for concrete production are an estimated at 1.4 billion tonnes a year.
 These industries and their materials, such as concrete and steel posts, are highly damaging to the environment.

 Although wooden post-production is not perfect, the trees used in production harvest CO2 over their average 40-year lifespan.
 When you consider that roughly half of the dry fibrous mass of wood is carbon, wooden posts strike an environmental balance by outweighing their production emissions.

 Wood is a fantastic option for doing your bit for the environment, and with a Postsaver Pro-Sleeve, you're going one step further by preserving the life of your fence and minimising your use of timber.

 As a manufacturer of dual-layer barrier sleeves, we aim to eradicate premature fence post-failure by offering a solution that provides a guaranteed 20-year lifespan to timber posts in contact with the ground.

 By increasing the lifespan of a fence post, we're minimising future replacements, reducing the number of trees that need to be harvested, and encouraging the use of a sustainable material.

 Last year, Postsaver, in partnership with our sister company Polesaver, saved 270,000 tonnes of CO2 by minimising the number of trees needing to be harvested.